rland93/pendsim/paper.md

 The software is a virtual laboratory.
 Users create an experiment by specifying a set of parameters: the pendulum (mass, length, friction, and so on), the simulation parameters (such as external forces).
 A controller policy designed by the user can then be applied to the system in the simulation.
 Finally, the user can view the results of the simulation.
 The ability to rapidly create and run experiments allows for fast design-test loops.

-This simple example shows the ease of creating, modeling, and visualizing a PID controller:
+This simple example shows the ease of creating, modeling, and visualizing a proportional-integral-derivative controller:

 ```python
 # define simulation parameters